-The basis of the valuation of each class of investment asset is set out below.
+The basis of the valuation of each class of investment asset is set out below:

-Description of Asset Basis of Valuation Observable and Unobservable Inputs Key Sensitivities Affecting the Valuations Provided Level Two (contin ued) Forward foreign exchange derivatives Market forward exchange rates at the year-end.
+Description of Asset Basis of Valuation Observable and Unobservable Inputs Key Sensitivities Affecting the Valuations Provided Level One Quoted equities and pooled fund investments.
+The published bid market price on the final day of the accounting period.
+Not Required.
+Not Required.
+Cash and cash equivalents.
+Carrying value is deemed to be fair value because of the short-term nature of these financial instruments.
+Not Required.
+Not Required.
+Level Two Unquoted equity investments, fixed income bonds, unit trusts and pooled fund investments.
+Average of broker prices Evaluated price feeds.
+Not Required.
+Forward foreign exchange derivatives.
+Market forward exchange rates at the year-end.
 Exchange rate risk.
 Not Required.
-Pooled property funds where regular trading takes place Closing bid price where bid and offer prices are published.
+Pooled property funds where regular trading takes place.
+Closing bid price where bid and offer prices are published.
 Closing single price where single price published.
 NAV-based pricing set on a forward pricing basis.
 Not Required.

-Level Three Pooled property funds and hedge funds where regular trading does not take place Valued by investment managers on a fair value basis each year using PRAG guidance.
+Description of Asset Basis of Valuation Observable and Unobservable Inputs Key Sensitivities Affecting the Valuations Provided Level Three Pooled property, other investment funds and hedge funds where regular trading does not take place.
+Valued by investment managers on a fair value basis each year using PRAG guidance.
 NAV-based pricing set on a forward pricing basis.
 Valuations are affected by any changes to the value of the financial instrument being hedged against.
-Other unquoted and private equities (inc. private markets, infrastructure and private equity) Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines 2018 and the IPEV Board's Special Valuation Guidance (March 2020).
+Other unquoted and private equities (inc. private markets, infrastructure and private equity).
+Comparable valuation of similar companies in accordance with International Private Equity and Venture Capital Valuation Guidelines 2018 and the IPEV Board's Special Valuation Guidance (March 2020).
 EBITDA multiple; Revenue multiple; Discount for lack of marketability; and Control premium.
-Valuations could be affected by changes to expected cashflows, or by any differences between audited and unaudited accounts.
-Shares in Border to Coast Pensions Partnership Estimated value of the pension fund's share of net assets held by the asset pool, based on relative percentage of shares held and voting rights.
-Current estimates of future dividend income.
-Valuation could be affected by future trading income, post-balance sheet events, or changes to expected cashflows.
+Valuations could be affected by material events occurring between the date of the financial statements provided and the pension fund's own reporting date, by changes to expected cashflows, and by any differences between audited and unaudited accounts.
+Shares in Border to Coast Pensions Partnership.
+Shareholdings in Border to Coast have been valued at cost i.e. transaction price as an appropriate estimate of fair value.
+No market for shares held in Border to Coast.
+Disposal of shares is not a matter in which any shareholder can make a unilateral decision.
+Partnership is structured so as not to make a profit.
+Valuation could be affected by future funding models, post-balance sheet events, or changes to current operating procedures.